pjjonesnz/datatables-buttons-excel-styles/README.md

 Printer default settings can be defined using the pageStyle option.
 I haven't completed a full list of options yet, but it's pretty clear from the example below.

-Note that the 'repeatHeading' option can be set to true to repeat the heading at the top of each printed page, or can also be a [cell reference](./docs/cell_references.md) - note that only the row part of the reference is used (eg. `repeatHeading: 'st:h'` will repeat the title and heading row on each printed page.)
+The 'repeatHeading' option can be set to true to repeat the heading at the top of each printed page, or can also be a [cell reference](./docs/cell_references.md) - note that only the row part of the reference is used (eg. `repeatHeading: 'st:h'` will repeat the title and heading row on each printed page.)
+The 'repeatCol' option repeats columns when the table width spans multiple pages.

 [Printer defaults demo](https://www.pauljones.co.nz/github/buttons-html5-styles/examples/page_style.html)